SANS Institute: History

-Criticism and controversy
+Criticism

 The SANS Institute has faced criticism regarding the high cost of its training programs and certifications, with public debates about their return on investment for individual professionals.
 The ethical nature of some course content has also been questioned.
 For instance, courses covering "active defense" and "hack back" techniques have been noted to sit in a legal and ethical grey area.
 In a notable incident that challenged the institute's security posture, SANS confirmed a 2020 data breach that compromised the personal information of thousands of users.